1. SaaS Sales Training: Before you Start

 We recommend documenting all the training in an electronic B2B Sales Playbook which is living, working document that can be updated and refined as your sales team matures.

 Our Playbooks provide a single point of reference and storage for everything a sales person would need in order to be successful selling tech based solutions.

 The Playbooks are built in Microsoft OneNote and work across both Windows and Mac devices.

-Don’t assume that your sales team can be taught in just a week or even a couple of weeks.
+Don’t assume that your sales force can be taught in just a week or even a couple of weeks.
 The coaching process should be viewed as a multi-year process that is made to bring salespeople from amateurs to coaches themselves.

 As you’re conducting your sales coaching program, you should never assume that someone doesn’t need training.
 No matter how much previous training and experience they have, you should be prepared to put them through a sales program.
 Even with these ‘experts,’ you should work to build their strengths.